 The National Association of Counties and President Mary Jo McGuire are excited to announce members and co-chairs of NACo’s Equity + Governance Task Force, which is working to identify, prioritize and develop the tools and resources counties need to advance equity in our communities.

-NACo’s DEI Professional Network
+NACo’s County Equity Network

 County Declarations and Resolutions